ibm-apiconnect/apic-hybrid-cloud-enablement/docs-and-tools/dev-ops/api-key-for-sso.md

     Logged into apim.lab.ibm.com successfully
     ```

-We have successfully logged into APIM and can now proceed with CICD operations.
+We have successfully logged into APIM and can now proceed with CI/CD operations.

 ## Conclusion
-You are now able to automate CICD operations using a pre-defined API key.
+You are now able to automate CI/CD operations using a pre-defined API key.